Willecode/Meadow/README.md

 # OpenGL_playground

-**Right now the project may not build on some machines, since the assimp dll file is built for my machine.
-I'll try to build assimp as a static library in the future, so that viewers may clone and run the project without hassle.**

 This is my OpenGL learning place, where I push demos I have made with the help of https://learnopengl.com/.
 The project involves some source code provided by the website.
 Right now this is just a sandbox, but it will potentially develop into a render engine.

 Each demo contains gif(s and some insight about what I found interesting or difficult, what time was spent on, what I learned etc. while making it.